 Step 4: File Statement of Information

 This is Form LLC-12, and it needs to be filed with the California Secretary of State.
-Expect to also pay a $20 fee.
+Expect to pay a $20 fee.

-Step 5: Complete the LLC Operating Agreement
+Step 5: Write an LLC Operating Agreement

-Although not absolutely required, it’s highly advisable to draft and sign a single member LLC operating agreement.
-This is a legal document that establishes how your LLC will be run, and having it in place will help preserve your limited liability because it helps show that your LLC is a separately business entity.
+This legal document establishes how your LLC will be run.
+Having it in place helps preserve your limited liability because it helps show that your LLC is a separate business entity.

-All you have to do is complete it, sign it, and keep it securely stored with the rest of your LLC records.
+All you have to do is complete and sign it and stored it with the rest of your LLC records.

 You’re also allowed to use a different name, referred to as an assumed name, fictitious name, or “DBA,” which stands for “doing business as.”

 In order to do this, you must file a fictitious business name application in the California county where your LLC’s main office is located.

 Step 7: Obtain Business Licenses

 Your city or county government website should have all of the details you need, so take the time to do your research to cover all your bases.

 Want to learn more about business licenses for LLCs?
-Check out our “Freelancer’s Guide to Business Licenses in California” here.
+Check out our article Freelancer’s Guide to Business Licenses in California.

-Step 8: Obtain EIN
+Step 8: Get an EIN

-This 9-digit number is issued by the IRS and it’s used to identify your LLC for tax purposes.
+This 9-digit number is issued by the IRS and used to identify your LLC for tax purposes.

-Most single member LLCs are taxed like sole proprietorships, and the IRS doesn’t require those LLCs to have an EIN.
-Instead, you can use your personal Social Security number when you file your taxes..
+Most single-member LLCs are taxed like sole proprietorships, and the IRS doesn’t require those LLCs to have an EIN.
+Instead, you can use your personal Social Security number when you file your taxes.

-Step 9: Obtain Sales Tax Permit
+Step 9: Obtain a Sales Tax Permit

-Almost there.
+You’re almost there!
 Just a couple more steps and you’ll be well on your way towards operating your freelance business as an LLC.

-Will your LLC sell goods to customers in California?
 If so, you need to collect and pay sales tax.
 To do that, you have to register with the California Department of Tax and Fee Administration (CDTFA) on their website, or in person at one of their field offices.

 10. Open LLC Bank Account